SophGer/FaMoz/README.md

 The software was originally available here: http://www.pierroton.inra.fr/genetics/labo/Software/Famoz/index.html

-[The cytoplasmic option is irrelevant]
+[Note that the cytoplasmic option is irrelevant]

 **On Github:**